 He was born into a Jewish family in Vienna.
 He moved with his mother to Queens, New York, and fought in the US Army during World War I. After the war, he offered his services in editing, filming, cutting, or any other needs for film studios throughout the United States.
 He then started a career as a director and was involved in the establishment of United Artists.
 During his heights, he was sought after by the major film studios of the time: Paramount and MGM.
 The Last Command is his most famous film of the silent era, however in the 1930s he is best known for his films starring Marlene Dietrich, in movies like The Blue Angel, Shanghai Express, and the Scarlett Empress, among others (six films together in total).
 He continued to produce celebrated films until the early 1950s.
 He saw his career post-Dietrich as a string of mostly disappointments.

-The Last Command is a good film, with memorable scenes including the emotional moment where the former commander, Alexander, watches the train come crashing off a bridge into the river below (a popular cinematic motif in cinematic history), and also the powerful performances he delivers at the close of the film.
+The Last Command is a good film, with memorable scenes including the emotional moment when the former commander, Alexander, watches the train come crashing off a bridge into the river below (a popular cinematic motif in cinematic history), and also the powerful performance he delivers as the Russian general at the close of the film.